Treating insomnia with sleeping pills and sedatives

 You may have withdrawal symptoms when you stop taking or Z-drugs.
 Your body can't always adjust to the change fast enough.
 This leads to symptoms that are often similar to those that you took the medication for in the first place.
 For all of these reasons, it can be difficult to stop taking the medication.
 Whether or not you have withdrawal symptoms – and how severe they are – depends on the length of the treatment, the dose you take, and how slowly you decrease the dose when you come off the medication.

-So, before using any of them, it's important to be aware that and Z-drugs can only help in the short term.
-They shouldn't be taken for longer than four weeks and you might have withdrawal symptoms when you stop taking them.
+Benzodiazepines and Z drugs can only provide short-term relief.
+They shouldn’t be taken for longer than four weeks and you might have withdrawal symptoms when you stop taking them.

 There is also a risk that you might end up taking them for longer.
 In Germany, roughly 1.2 to 1.5 million people are dependent on or Z-drugs.
 So it's important to carefully consider whether or not to use them, and only to take them under the supervision of a doctor.